FREQUENTLY ASKED QUESTIONS

 A: People call LCL with questions about their own alcohol/drug or mental health concerns or their concerns for others’ problems.
 Depending on the depth of interest in self-discovery or desire to obtain help, LCL staff will put the caller directly in touch with a Sand Creek counselor to answer questions about the assessment process and to schedule an appointment for an assessment.
 LCL will also offer the assistance of a lawyer mentor, matched by gender, age, type of law practice and personal experience.
 This mentor can support the lawyer prior to the assessment and through the course of professional treatment, if appropriate.
 He/she can also introduce the lawyer to other members of LCL who have “walked a similar path.”

 Q: How confidential is the information that I share?

 A: LCL operates under a policy of total confidentiality except in cases where there is immediate danger to oneself or another.
 LCL has no reporting links with any other group, organization or institution.
 If any information should be requested by the Board of Law Examiners, the Office of Lawyers Professional Responsibility, a law school or a licensing office, LCL would simply state its policy of total confidentiality and refuse to provide any information including either affirming or denying that a person had made contact or received services through LCL.
-While DOR and Associates is in many ways an extension of LCL, they operate under rules and protocols governing therapists and will provide specified information to those named in a release if the client signs a release.
-As an added guarantee of confidentiality, clients may call DOR directly rather than going through LCL.
-DOR will discuss a client with LCL staff only upon execution of a release from the client to do so.
-Discussions between LCL staff and DOR counselors never include what was discussed but rather provide a way to work together to identify and pursue appropriate assistance.
+While Sand Creek is in many ways an extension of LCL, they operate under rules and protocols governing therapists and will provide specified information to those named in a release if the client signs a release.
+As an added guarantee of confidentiality, clients may call Sand Creek directly rather than going through LCL.
+Sand Creek will discuss a client with LCL staff only upon execution of a release from the client to do so.
+Discussions between LCL staff and Sand Creek counselors never include what was discussed but rather provide a way to work together to identify and pursue appropriate assistance.

 Q: I have a colleague/friend who may have a substance misuse problem, what can I do?